sanjibkumarraul/Topic-Classification/README.md

 Our Crawled Twitter dataset can be downloaded in the link: https://figshare.com/s/900ba41aaf320e228c95

-This link contains both the crawled and pre-processed Twitter data.
 However, one can run the below program to obtain the pre-processed data from the original crawled Twitter data.

 # Preprocessing the Crawled Twitter Dataset